michalmosior/404-not-found/README.md

-# 404-not-found
+Simple 404 not found page.

-simple challenge form devchallenges.io
+It's challenge from devchallenges.io